-The Best Skin Lightening Products for Black Skin without Hydroquinone
+The Best Skin Lightening Products for Black Skin without Hydroquinone in 2019

 Skin lightening trends are very common among the Africans and Asian communities all across the world and the statistics have confirmed the fact with up to 70% of black women applying skin lightening products in various parts of the world.
 Africa alone has approximate 2/3rd of world's dark-skinned population.

 The World Health Organisation recorded that by the late 60's over 60% of urban women in Africa reported using skin lightener formulas and it was fourth most commonly used product in an average African household.
 In African countries, there also tends to be a bigger market for unregulated products which cater to the middle class and low-income segments of the country.